Puppy Care Guide

-Until your puppy is fully house trained it's probably best if you keep him in a crate and/or a play pen when you're busy and can't be around to supervise him.
+Until your puppy is fully house-trained, I recommend you keep him in a crate or a playpen when you're busy and unable to supervise him.

-This way you'll be able to relax knowing that he's safe and that he won't be able to get up to any mischief if you take your eye off the ball!
+This way, you'll be able to relax knowing that he's safe and won't be able to get up to any mischief or pee on your favourite rug if you take your eye off the ball!

-Crating can also help to toilet train puppies more quickly (because they don't like to soil their own den) and it will allow you to take a little time out for yourself - and trust me, you're going to need it!
+Crating can also help toilet train your puppy more quickly (because puppies don't like to soil their den), and it will allow you to take a little time out for yourself - and trust me, you'll need it!

 Don't worry if the schedule below seems restrictive.
-The activities and timings in my puppy care guide can be easily changed to accommodate your day.
+You can easily change the activities and timings in this puppy care guide to accommodate your day.

 7:15 am

-As soon as you get up, take your puppy straight outside to see if he wants to go potty and give him lots of praise if he does the business.
-If he's already messed inside his crate, just clean it up without any fuss.
+As soon as you get up, take your puppy straight outside to see if he wants to go potty and praise him if he does the business.

 8:15 am

-It's playtime!
-Your puppy will be very lively this time in the morning so it's a good time to begin teaching him to play with his toys.
-He may need to go outside again after the 'excitement' of play.
+Your puppy will be lively in the morning, so it's an excellent time to begin teaching him to play with his toys.

 8:30 am

-As feeding stimulates the bowels, he may need to go out to do his business.
+As feeding stimulates the bowels, he may need to go out to do his business again.

 8:45 am